From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 - Ask specific questions for clarification

-- Neutralize PDF offers and convert them into neutral, processable tenders or requests for quotation
+- Neutralize PDF quotations and convert them into generic requests for quotation or inquiries that can be processed further

 For the purchaser, this means no more manual rework.
 The request for quotation is prepared – the RFQ process can start immediately.